Three prime untranslated region: Disease

 3′-UTR mutations can be very consequential because one alteration can be responsible for the altered expression of many genes.
 Transcriptionally, a mutation may affect only the allele and genes that are physically linked.
 However, since 3′-UTR binding proteins also function in the processing and nuclear export of mRNA, a mutation can also affect other unrelated genes.
 Dysregulation of ARE-binding proteins (AUBPs) due to mutations in AU-rich regions can lead to diseases including tumorigenesis (cancer), hematopoietic malignancies, leukemogenesis, and developmental delay/autism spectrum disorders.
 An expanded number of trinucleotide (CTG) repeats in the 3’-UTR of the dystrophia myotonica protein kinase (DMPK) gene causes myotonic dystrophy.
 Retro-transposal 3-kilobase insertion of tandem repeat sequences within the 3′-UTR of fukutin protein is linked to Fukuyama-type congenital muscular dystrophy.
 Elements in the 3′-UTR have also been linked to human acute myeloid leukemia, alpha-thalassemia, neuroblastoma, Keratinopathy, Aniridia, IPEX syndrome, and congenital heart defects.
 The few UTR-mediated diseases identified only hint at the countless links yet to be discovered.

 Future development

-Despite our current understanding of 3′-UTRs, they are still relative mysteries.
+Despite current understanding of 3′-UTRs, they are still relative mysteries.
 Since mRNAs usually contain several overlapping control elements, it is often difficult to specify the identity and function of each 3′-UTR element, let alone the regulatory factors that may bind at these sites.
 Additionally, each 3′-UTR contains many alternative AU-rich elements and polyadenylation signals.
 These cis- and trans-acting elements, along with miRNAs, offer a virtually limitless range of control possibilities within a single mRNA.
 Future research through the increased use of deep-sequencing based ribosome profiling will reveal more regulatory subtleties as well as new control elements and AUBPs.
-Furthermore, the ultimate fate of a transcript lies in the signal transduction pathway that it is involved in, so future research in this area appears promising.